Abner261/alx-system_engineering-devops/0x10-https_ssl/README.md

 “Terminating SSL on HAproxy” means that HAproxy is configured to handle encrypted traffic, unencrypt it and pass it on to its destination.

-Create a certificate using certbot and configure HAproxy to accept encrypted traffic for your subdomain www..
+Create a certificate using `certbot` and configure `HAproxy` to accept encrypted traffic for your subdomain `www.`.

 Requirements:

-HAproxy must be listening on port TCP 443
+- HAproxy must be listening on port TCP 443
-HAproxy must be accepting SSL traffic
+- HAproxy must be accepting SSL traffic
-HAproxy must serve encrypted traffic that will return the / of your web server When querying the root of your domain name, the page returned must contain Holberton School Share your HAproxy config as an answer file (/etc/haproxy/haproxy.cfg) The file 1-haproxy_ssl_termination must be your HAproxy configuration file
+- HAproxy must serve encrypted traffic that will return the `/` of your web server
+- When querying the root of your domain name, the page returned must contain `Holberton School`
+- Share your HAproxy config as an answer file (`/etc/haproxy/haproxy.cfg`)

+The file `1-haproxy_ssl_termination` must be your HAproxy configuration file

-Make sure to install HAproxy 1.5 or higher, SSL termination is not available before v1.5.
+Make sure to install HAproxy 1.5 or higher, [SSL termination](https://en.wikipedia.org/wiki/TLS_termination_proxy) is not available before v1.5.

 Example: